willfurnass/sheffield_hpc/referenceinfo/imports/stanage/packages/siesta-dpnd-el7-icelake-znver-stanage.rst

-.. dropdown:: Dependencies for latest version of Siesta
+.. dropdown:: Direct dependencies for latest version of Siesta

    - :ref:`ELPA/2019.11.001-foss-2020a <elpa-math-el7-icelake-znver-stanage>`
    - :ref:`foss/2020a <foss-toolchain-el7-icelake-znver-stanage>`